AquaShyWasp/AutoOS/README.md

 AutoOS is a AutoHotkey color bot for OldSchool RuneScape.

-AutoOS is a pure color and math bot, it reads the pixels colors on your screen, their position, your mouse position and uses math to figure everything.
+AutoOS is a pure color and math bot, it reads the pixel colors on your screen, their position, your mouse position and uses math to figure everything out.
-Because AutoOS only uses color, you can use AutoOS with any client though I only support RuneLite and the official client at the moment.
+Because AutoOS only uses color, you can use AutoOS with any client though I only officially support RuneLite and the official client at the moment.

 Also, since AutoOS doesn't use reflection nor injection, in theory, as long as the antiban is good enough it's undetectable.

 AutoOS features:
-script loader
+- Script loader
-text reading (under work)
+- Player manager
-Asynchronous mouse
+- Asynchronous mouse
-Asynchronous keyboard
+- Asynchronous keyboard

 To use a script with AutoOS, you only need to add it to the scripts folder,